 I host an annual Academy Day to help interested students determine if an Academy or similar education path is something they would want to pursue.
 While it is recommended that interested juniors in High School attend Academy Day, interested high school students of all ages are welcome to attend.
 Through the years, this forum has become a valuable tool for interested students and their families to learn about service academies and other similar educational opportunities, and a useful first step in the process of obtaining a nomination to a service academy.
 The United States Military Academy; United States Naval Academy; United States Air Force Academy; and the United States Merchant Marine Academy are the four service academies needing a nomination, and all participate in our Academy Day.
 Additionally, the United States Coast Guard Academy; Mass Maritime Academy; Norwich University; and ROTC programs are invited to participate, expanding the information available to young people.

-Academy Day is held each year on the last Sunday in April at the Conference Center, at Westover Air Reserve Base in Chicopee, Massachusetts.
+Academy Day is held each year in April at the Conference Center, at Westover Air Reserve Base in Chicopee, Massachusetts.
 All those who would like to attend, MUST pre-register using the form below.

 L-R: Brig.
 Gen Al Lupenski, Commander Westover ARB 439th Airlift Wing.
 ACADEMY APPOINTEES: US NAVAL ACADEMY: Ryan Mikalchus, Granby; US MILITARY ACADEMY: Joseph Adona, Chicopee; US NAVAL ACADEMY: Alexander "Kip" Ehrenberg, Longmeadow and US MILITARY ACADEMY: Harry Reed, Southwick.
 Congressman Richard E. Neal.